bergquist/code-puzzels/README.md

 Still need to improve naming and codeflow.

 ### Bestbefore.
 Completed.
-Perhaps a bit c#isch.
+A bit messy.
 But it does the job.

 ### Bilateral.
 Completed.
 Or atleast I cannot find any edge cases that wont work :)